Albania is awesome. Really awesome. This little country in South-East Europe has everything.

 Where To Stay During Your Albania Road Trip

-Most locations have a variety of budget hotels and guesthouses and you usually won’t struggle to find a double room for €30 per night, including breakfast.
+Most locations have a variety of hotels and guesthouses.
+You usually won’t struggle to find a double room for €30 per night, including breakfast.

 They can be even cheaper in less touristy areas, as well as during off-season periods.
 Popular places fill up during the summer months, so it’s a good idea to book ahead if you’re travelling then.

-Those travelling on a larger budget will find a number of luxury hotels and spas.
+Those travelling on a larger budget will find many luxury hotels and spas, especially in popular holiday spots like Dhermi and Ksamil.

 Booking.com is a good place to look for deals.